 Autscape registration includes three meals per day for those staying on site and two meals (lunch and supper) for those staying elsewhere.
-If you would like to purchase breakfast for an additional £3, please ask for this by supper time the day before.

 Meals are served cafeteria style, with a queue and servers, in a communal dining hall.
-That part is not very autism friendly, but once you have your meal you may take it to a table in the dining hall, outdoors, to the lounge or to your bedroom.
-If you prefer to have your food in the dining room, but want to eat your meal silently, you can use the no interaction table.
+That part is not very autism friendly, but once you have your meal you may take it to a quieter secondary dining room down the hall or to your room.
+If you prefer, you can use the no interaction table in the quiet dining room.
 No food or drink other than water may be taken into the meeting rooms.
+Please return any dishes you remove from the main dining room.